solidquartz/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-It is Aky Mac Donald's second project at Lighthouse Labs, and their first frontend-focused project.
+It is my second project at Lighthouse Labs, and my first frontend-focused project.

 Tweeter is built using HTML, CSS, JavaScript, jQuery, Node, Express, and uses Ajax and Flexbox.
 The database code (in /server) was pre-written by an instructor.